 Don’t Just Hope for a Win, Practice Winning

-The never give up thing that looked so miraculous and defied statistical odds was strategic because the team practices for moments that add up to a game, not a game that is made of moments.
+They never give up.
+Things that look miraculous and defy statistical odds prove strategic because the team practices for moments that add up to a game, not a game made of pre-planned moments.
 That is a policy and practice that permits comebacks to occur.
 It is a specific strategy for game perception, not a vague, wishful statement — it is something that is actionable and can be practiced.
 Strategy also includes player selection that had nothing to do with that moment.
-Player selection, however, has everything to do with planning to hire players who are ready and capable of stepping up to “those” moments — players who are themselves strategic even if that isn’t the word they might use to describe themselves.
+Player selection, however, has everything to do with planning to hire players who are ready and capable of stepping up to “those” moments—players who are themselves strategic even if that isn’t the word they might use to describe themselves.

 Much can be learned about strategy from the Seahawks, not particularly from the specifics of their play calling on the field, but from the strategic way in which the organization views the game—how the team breaks the game into components that can be worked on, practiced and implemented.

 As a proud 12, Seahawks fan engagement is no less strategic.
-They don’t just hope for fans, they recognize the fans with the first breath of every press conference.
-They have built a fan culture not just by saying they like their fans, but by actually behaving in ways that demonstrate their commitment.
-That isn’t accidental, it is purposeful and practiced — it is strategic.
-Just ask anyone who has every raised a 12th man flag.
+They don’t just hope for fans; they recognize the fans with the first breath of every press conference.
+They have built a fan culture not just by saying they like their fans but by actually behaving in ways that demonstrate their commitment.
+That isn’t accidental; it is purposeful and practiced — it is strategic.
+Just ask anyone who has ever raised a 12th man flag.

 Strategy is About Action